+ What about cost, age, and number of children in my family?

 How much does CCS cost?

-The special Introductory Offer is $35 for a 10 Lesson Class.
-Continuing classes are $40 for 10 Lessons.
+Classes are $25 for 10 Lessons.
 One Lesson is delivered each week to your computer for 10 weeks.
 You have access to the class for 14 weeks.

 If I have more than one child, do I have to pay for each?